gluglurice/Multi-TransSP/README.md

 # Multi-TransSP

 ## Introduction
   This is the code of "Multi-TransSP: Multimodal Transformer for Survival Prediction of Nasopharyngeal Carcinoma Patients", provisionally accepted for MICCAI 2022.
+Considering the privacy of patients, we cannot make the in-house dataset public.

   Here's the framework chart of this paper.
   ![image](https://user-images.githubusercontent.com/34258007/174515360-709a6a07-20a9-4f58-a319-ff6e0ba80a52.png)